JulianSobott/mower/docs/dev/index.rst

 Workflow
 ---------

-Here a useful workflow is described when a new feature should be implemented
+This may be a useful workflow when you want to add a new feature

 1. Create documentation

     - What is this feature
     - features
     - details?
     - ...

 2. Define code (not implement)

-    - What classes and methods are needed
+    + What classes and methods are needed

 3. Create tests

-    - for every method
+    + for every method

 4. Implement code
 5. Test

 .. todo::